 - make sure there are no power lines anywhere in the vicinity

 - keep your vehicle far enough away from the trees to avoid having a tree land on the vehicle, but close enough to access quickly in an emergency

-- chainsaw engines are designed to power certain sized bars - don't try to save money by putting a 20" bar on a chainsaw rated for a 14" bar
+- chainsaw engines are designed to power certain sized bars - don't try to save money by putting a 20" bar on a chainsaw designed for a 14" bar

 - a chain is much more likely to snap if it's not lubricated so check the bar oil reservoir often

-- check the tension of the chain often since it will stretch with use and heat from friction
+- check the tension of the chain often because it will stretch due to heat and friction

 - chainsaw mufflers are small but very hot